 RoHS and WEEE Directives

-In an effort to reduce the use of hazardous materials in electronic equipment as well as to encourage the recycling of these products, the European Union enacted legislation in 2003 that restricts the use of Hazardous Substances (RoHS) and creates a directive on Waste Electrical and Electronic Equipment (WEEE).
-These Directives are some of the most significant developments in electronics legislation to happen in many years.
+In an effort to reduce the use of hazardous materials in electronic equipment as well as encourage the recycling of products, the European Union restricts the use of Hazardous Substances (RoHS).
+They also created a directive on Waste Electrical and Electronic Equipment (WEEE).

 Directive 2002/95/EC – RoHS